 Named after the famous aviator, this park is located near the Mississippi River and offers historical tours of the Lindbergh family home.
 Visitors can enjoy hiking trails, picnicking areas and fishing spots, all while learning about the life of Charles Lindbergh.

-- Key Attractions: Lindbergh home tours, Mississippi River views.
+- Key Attractions: Lindbergh property tours, Mississippi River views.

 Mille Lacs Kathio State Park

 This park is rich in archaeological significance, with sites dating back thousands of years.
-Visitors can learn about the area's history at the interpretive center, hike scenic trails and enjoy views of Mille Lacs Lake.
+Visitors can learn about the area's history at the interpretive center, hike scenic trails and enjoy views of Mille Lacs Lake, one of the largest in the state.
 The park also offers excellent opportunities for bird watching and wildlife viewing.

 - Key Attractions: Archaeological sites, Mille Lacs Lake, interpretive center.